aviflax/channels-api-server/doc/Channels Resources.md

 ## Starting a discussion

-* Email: you send an email to the group. e.g. `all@rr.arc90.com`
+* Email: you send an email to the channel. e.g. `all@rr.arc90.com`
  	* the subject of the email becomes the subject of the discussion
-* IRC: you post a message in the channel for the group, e.g. channel “all” on server rr.arc90.com
+* IRC: you post a message in the channel for the channel, e.g. channel “all” on server rr.arc90.com
  	* the first N chars of the message are used as the subject of the discussion
-* IM: you post a message in the “chat room” for the group
+* IM: you post a message in the “chat room” for the channel
  	* the first N chars of the message are used as the subject of the discussion
-* web/native apps: after choosing a group, you get a form with a subject and a body field
+* web/native apps: after choosing a channel, you get a form with a subject and a body field

 ## Viewing Discussions